bower/spec/README.md

 Same format requirements as [name](#name).

 Used for search by keyword.
 Helps make your package easier to discover without people needing to know its name.
-Recommended.

 ### authors